Support Graph Preconditioners for Off-Lattice Cell-Based Models: Introduction

 \subsection{Support Graph Preconditioners}

 The computational cost per iteration of the conjugate gradient method is dominated by the matrix-vector product.
 Thus, we aim to reduce the number of required iterations.
-Let $\vb{e}_k$ denote the true error i.e.\ the difference between the computed approximation at the $k$-th iteration and the true solution.
+Let $\vec{e}_k$ denote the true error at the $k$-th iteration (i.e.\ the difference between the computed approximation at the $k$-th iteration and the true solution).
 The well-known error estimate for the conjugate gradient method is given by \cite{shewchuk1994introduction}:

 where $\kappa(\Gamma)$ is the spectral condition number of $\Gamma$, which is a function of the contact areas and the ratio of the friction coefficients.